Am I able to leave my scripts on file at your Pharmacy?

 When you need to take sick leave from work, most employers will require you to provide a certificate from a health professional, such as a medical certificate or Absence from Work certificate.

-Our Pharmacists John and Rosemary can provide you with an Absence from Work certificate.
+Our Pharmacist can provide you with an Absence from Work certificate.
 This is a quick and easy way to get the required certificate without having to visit a doctor or make an appointment.

 The Pharmacist will conduct a face-to-face consultation and will only issue a certificate if they are professionally qualified to assess the illness or injury; and if in their professional opinion you are unfit to work.